 Stage Two: Plans of the Elector

-The Elector Johann Wilhelm intended to use destruction of his city as an opportunity to build a modern and representative capital.
-Even before the war had ended, he had plans drawn up for a unified style.
-His efforts are evident in the main market square, with “Model Houses” built on the south side and north side of the market square, along with a representative town hall.
+The Elector Johann Wilhelm intended to use the destruction of his city as an opportunity to build a modern and representative capital.
+Even before the war ended, he had plans for a unified style.
+His efforts are evident in the main market square, with “Model Houses” built on the south and north sides of the market square, along with a representative town hall.

 The designs are likely influenced by sketches from the Belgian architect Bertholet Flémal and represent simple appeals to the baroque style.
-Each building has three main components, the ground floor, facade and roof, each with the same number of stores.
+Each building has three main components, the ground floor, facade, and roof, each with the same number of stores.
 Despite the relative uniformity, each building displays a degree of uniqueness, including varying widths and differing levels of ornamentation.
 The Town hall was expanded in the 19th century, with the original facade now surviving as only the central portion of the new one.
-In its original symmetric configuration, it was heavily influenced by examples from the lowlands (c.f.
-Maastricht, Liege, Lier and etc.).
+Its original symmetry was heavily influenced by examples from the lowlands (c.f.
+Maastricht, Liege, Lier, etc.).

-That the homes appear so different from each other despite efforts to create a unified image program for the city has much to do with the independence of the property owning class.
-Most of the homes were built on the remnants of the medieval foundations, which in large part predetermined the size and position of the new homes.
-This was due in no small part by the dire financial straights that the city and its citizens were suffering under in the post-war period.
-Which in turn also affected the style, favoring a reserved unadorned facade for most of the homes.
+That the homes appear so different from each other despite efforts to create a unified image program for the city has much to do with the independence of the property-owning class.
+Most of the homes were built on the remnants of medieval foundations, which largely predetermined the size and position of the new homes.
+This was due in no small part to the dire financial straights that the city and its citizens were suffering under in the post-war period.
+This also affected the style, reflected in most homes’ reserved and unadorned facades.

-Finally, it was the religious conflict that would eventually drive the Elector from Heidelberg.
-Seeking to enforce the Counter Reformation in his capital, the elector would adopt the symbols of a catholic monarch to enforce his rule.
+Finally, the religious conflict would eventually drive the Elector from Heidelberg.
+Seeking to enforce the Counter Reformation in his capital, the Elector would adopt the symbols of a catholic monarch to enforce his rule.
 This ranged from the establishment of the Jesuit Monastery to the incorporation of religious statues throughout the city.
 The effect was to enrage the populace and increase the resistance to his grand ambitions.
-By 1720, the new Elector Carl Philipp had given up and moved the capital to his planned city in Mannheim, giving the residents of Heidelberg more freedom but reducing the city’s economic and political relevance.
+By 1720, the new Elector Carl Philipp had given up, and he moved the capital to his planned city in Mannheim, giving the residents of Heidelberg more freedom but reducing the city’s economic and political relevance.

 Stage Three: Homes of the Burghers

-The cityscape of Heidelberg would come to reflect the hierarchy of status in society.
+Even without the intervention of the Prince-Elector, the cityscape of Heidelberg slowly began to reflect the social hierarchy of 18th-century Europe.
 The rich and famous could afford to live on the Hauptstraße (Main Street) and on the various plazas throughout the city.
-The wealthy burghers could find an affordable home on the Untere Straße (Lower Street) and the remaining workers and craftsmen would inhabit the many radiating side streets and alleyways.
+Wealthy burghers could find an affordable home on the Untere Straße (Lower Street), and the remaining workers and artisans would inhabit the many radiating side streets and alleyways.

 - Simple and symmetric designs with little to no ornamentation

-- Ornamentation is limited to profiled window and door frames, which over time would become increasingly intricate.
-Heidelberg in particular had a particular attraction to the volute geometric design.
+- Ornamentation is limited to the profiled window and door frames, which would become increasingly intricate over time.
+Heidelberg, in particular, had a specific affinity for the volute.

-One special case worth mentioning is the Haus zum Ritter on the main market square.
+One notable case is the Haus zum Ritter on the main market square.
 Constructed in 1592 by a religious refugee from France, it is the only surviving secular remnant of pre-1697 Heidelberg.
-The facade is constructed in an elegant late Renaissance style.
-The structure has a strict symmetry and follows the traditional orders.
-The building has a great deal in common with the Renaissance styles found elsewhere in Germany, such as the Main and Weser regions, and like those styles likely took inspiration from Flanders.
+Built in an elegant late Renaissance style, the facade follows strict symmetry and includes the traditional classical orders.
+The building has a great deal in common with the Renaissance styles found elsewhere in Germany, such as the Main and Weser regions, and those styles likely took inspiration from Flanders.

 Stage Four: Residences of the Nobility

-With the reconstruction in full swing, the nobility would return and begin to reconstruct palaces and residences reflecting the return of wealth and status of the city.
-Unlike the regular citizenry they were not bound to the original medieval city plan, and many of the places would take the place of ruined medieval institutions such as hospitals and monasteries.
-These new palaces would introduce the high baroque to the city and this can still be seen today.
-The palaces in general display a collection of provincial styles based on French and Italian models.
+With the reconstruction in full swing, the nobility would return and begin to reconstruct palaces and residences, reflecting the return of wealth and status of the city.
+Unlike the regular citizenry, they were not bound to the original medieval city plan, and many places would replace ruined medieval institutions such as hospitals and monasteries.
+These new palaces would introduce the high baroque to the city, which can still be seen today.
+The palaces generally display a collection of provincial styles based on French and Italian models.
 Below is a list of some of the more interesting ones to see.

 Haus zum Riesen (Hauptstr.
 52)